Whitesheep18/dlsp/README.md

 \frac{\partial h_t}{\partial{w_h}} = \frac{\partial h_t}{\partial w_h} + \frac{\partial h_t}{\partial h_{t-1}} \frac{\partial h_{t-1}}{\partial w_h}
 \end{align*}
 $$
-to see the recursion we can rename the terms and write out the expression for a couple of timesteps:
+to understand the recursion we can rename the terms and write out the expression for a couple of timesteps:
 $$
 \begin{align*}
 a_t &= b_t + c_t a_{t-1} \\